j-lgs/terraform-provider-talos/docs/resources/control_node.md

 - `vip` (Attributes) Contains settings for configuring a Virtual Shared IP on an interface. (see [below for nested schema](#nestedatt--devices--vip))
 - `vlans` (Attributes List) Represents vlan settings for a device. (see [below for nested schema](#nestedatt--devices--vlans))
 - `wireguard` (Attributes) Contains settings for configuring Wireguard network interface. (see [below for nested schema](#nestedatt--devices--wireguard))

+<a id="nestedatt--devices--bond"></a>
+### Nested Schema for `devices.bond`

+Required:

+- `ad_actor_sys_prio` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 16 bit unsigned int.
+- `ad_actor_system` (String) A bond option.
+Please see the official kernel documentation.
+- `ad_select` (String) A bond option.
+Please see the official kernel documentation.
+- `ad_user_port_key` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 16 bit unsigned int.
+- `all_slaves_active` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 8 bit unsigned int.
+- `arp_all_targets` (String) A bond option.
+Please see the official kernel documentation.
+- `arp_interval` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `arp_ip_target` (List of String) A bond option.
+Please see the official kernel documentation.
+- `arp_validate` (String) A bond option.
+Please see the official kernel documentation.
+- `down_delay` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `failover_mac` (String) A bond option.
+Please see the official kernel documentation.
+- `interfaces` (List of String)
+- `lacp_rate` (String) A bond option.
+Please see the official kernel documentation.
+- `lp_interval` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `mii_mon` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `min_links` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `mode` (String) A bond option.
+Please see the official kernel documentation.
+- `num_peer_notif` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 8 bit unsigned int.
+- `packets_per_slave` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `peer_notify_delay` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `primary` (String) A bond option.
+Please see the official kernel documentation.
+- `primary_reselect` (String) A bond option.
+Please see the official kernel documentation.
+- `resend_igmp` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `tlb_dynamic_lb` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 8 bit unsigned int.
+- `up_delay` (Number) A bond option.
+Please see the official kernel documentation.
+Must be a 32 bit unsigned int.
+- `use_carrier` (Boolean) A bond option.
+Please see the official kernel documentation.
+- `xmit_hash_policy` (String) A bond option.
+Please see the official kernel documentation.

 <a id="nestedatt--devices--dhcp_options"></a>
 ### Nested Schema for `devices.dhcp_options`